 Completion is important, but it’s not everything.
 You also need to keep an eye on the rate at which employees progress through their training.
 Of course, employees learn at their own pace, but when you track employee training progress online, you could discover some useful insights.

 For example, when employees take a long time to finish a course, they might need some extra support.
 This could be in the form of coaching and additional materials.
 Or, when employees struggle to get past a certain module in a course, there might be a problem with the difficulty level of that module.

-Completing training isn’t always the same thing as learning.
+Completing a course doesn’t necessarily tell you what employees have learned.
 Think about it.
-Employees can watch every video, attend every workshop, and tick all of the other training boxes without having acquired a single new skill.
+Employees can watch every video, attend every workshop, and tick all of the training boxes without having acquired a single new skill.
 This is a scary truth, but there’s a solution!

 Number of employees who need retraining